Chitwan Photography Tour - 6 Days Itinerary and Cost

 Travel Insurance

 You must have full travel insurance.
-Your coverage needs to cover medical evacuation in an emergency, hospitalization, and canceling your vacation.
+Your coverage needs to cover medical evacuation in an emergency, hospitalization, and cancelling your vacation.
 Make sure it clearly includes adventure activities and wildlife expeditions.

 Money and Currency